-- You cannot operate the camera when the [Remote Live View window] is displayed.
-Pressing the Live View shooting button will also display the Live View image on the camera's LCD monitor, allowing you to view the image while operating the camera. - You can shoot by operating the capture window, even if the [Remote Live View window] is not displayed. - To perform exposure simulation (p.41) with [Remote Live View window] or enable display of histograms (p.81), set your camera's [Exposure simulation] in the menu to [Enable]. - You can also use mirror lockup with remote shooting.
-(Mirror lockup is not possible during Remote Live View shooting.) - Self-timer shooting is possible. - You can change the software that starts up automatically when remotely shot images are transferred to your computer from DPP to other software in preferences ([Linked Software] tab sheet) (p.70). - For a list of the [Remote Live View window] functions, see p.81. - For a list of the [Zoom View] window functions, see p.83.
+- You can shoot by operating the capture window, even if the [Remote Live View window] is not displayed. - To perform exposure simulation (p.42) with [Remote Live View window] or enable display of histograms (p.87), set your camera's [Exposure simulation] in the menu to [Enable]. - You can also use mirror lockup with remote shooting.
+(Mirror lockup is not possible during Remote Live View shooting.) - Self-timer shooting is possible. - You can change the software that starts up automatically when remotely shot images are transferred to your computer from DPP to other software in preferences ([Linked Software] tab sheet) (p.74). - For a list of the [Remote Live View window] functions, see p.87. - For a list of the [Zoom View] window functions, see p.89.